sverweij/dependency-cruiser/doc/faq.md

 #### Bonus: separate config for your graph

-Instead of tweaking command line parameters each time with these filtering options, you can make a seperate configuration file that extends the one you use for validation, e.g. like so:
+Instead of tweaking command line parameters each time with these filtering options, you can make a separate configuration file that extends the one you use for validation, e.g. like so:

 ```js